Chicago and Western Indiana Railroad: After Dearborn Station (1971–1994)

 Dearborn Station closed in 1971 when Amtrak consolidated all long-distance passenger service to Chicago Union Station.
 All station tracks had been removed and only the headhouse remained by May 1976.
-The land was later redeveloped as an urban park, and the station was redeveloped as a commercial space.
+The land was later redeveloped as an urban park and residential area called Dearborn Park, and the station was redeveloped as a commercial space.
 The old C&WI from Alton Junction as far south the junction with Norfolk Southern Railway at 74th Street is now owned by Metra and used by their SouthWest Service.
 This service is the successor to the single pair of suburban trains operated by the Wabash (and later Norfolk and Western Railroad) over the C&WI.
 The service moved from the Dearborn Station annex to Union Station in 1976 via a connection at Alton Junction (21st Street) interlocking.

 Centralized traffic control was introduced in 1973, combining 40th Street and 47th Street, later 59th Street and 74th Street, a four-tower combination was operated by the train dispatcher located at 47th Street tower after their relocation from Dearborn station.
 The C&WI also had their own police department, and their officers were designated special agents and police-certified through the Illinois Department of Law Enforcement.
 The C&WI was one of the first railroads in the late 1940s to completely switch over to diesel locomotives.

 From 80th Street to Dolton, the line is now owned by the Union Pacific Railroad, which also has the former Chicago and Eastern Illinois Railroad south from Dolton.
 The former Main Line segment from 81st Street to 110th Street is owned and operated by Norfolk Southern.
 NS also relocated the former NKP main tracks to the old C&WI right of way from 130th Street to Burnham when the Mixing Center for Ford Motor Company was built on the former NKP right of way.
 The rest has been abandoned, except for a short piece in South Deering now used by the Chicago Rail Link, and the part used by the Belt Railway of Chicago, now owned by the BRC.